nbareil/justanothergeek.chdir.org/content/post/document-review-of-qubesos.md

 KVM in their architecture guide.

-Thanks to the Xen hypervisor, each AppVM is isolated and cannot have access to other ressources than its own.
+Thanks to the Xen hypervisor, each AppVM is isolated and cannot have access to other resources than its own.

 ### Architecture